openhackathons-org/End-to-End-Computer-Vision/README.md

 # End-to-end computer vision bootcamp

 This repository contains the material for the **end-to-end computer vision** bootcamp, the goal of which is to build a complete end-to-end computer vision pipeline for an object detection application.
-This bootcamp will introduce participants to multiple NVIDIA SDKs, most notably TAO Toolkit, TensorRT, DeepStream, and Triton Inference Server.
+This bootcamp will introduce participants to multiple NVIDIA® SDKs, most notably NVIDIA TAO Toolkit, NVIDIA TensorRT™, NVIDIA Triton™ Inference Server, and NVIDIA DeepStream SDK.
 Participants will also have hands-on experience in data preprocessing, model training, optimization, and deployment at scale.

-The content is structured in five modules, plus an introductory notebook:
+The content is structured in five modules, plus an introductory notebook and two challenge notebooks:
 - Welcome to **end-to-end computer vision** bootcamp
 - Lab 1: Data labeling and preprocessing
 - Lab 2: Object detection using TAO YOLOv4
-- Lab 3: Model deployment with DeepStream
+- Lab 3: Model deployment with Triton Inference Server
-- Lab 4: Model deployment with Triton Inference Server
+- Lab 4: Model deployment with DeepStream
 - Lab 5: Measure object size using OpenCV
+- Challenge 1: DeepStream SDK
+- Challenge 2: Triton Inference Server

 ## Tutorial duration

 The total bootcamp material would take approximately 8.5 hours.
-It is recommended to divide the teaching of the material into two days, covering the first two notebooks in one session and the last three in the next section.
+It is recommended to divide the teaching of the material into two days, covering the first two notebooks (Lab 1 and Lab 2) in one session and the rest in the next session.

 ## Running using Singularity